Design and Control of a Compact Series Elastic Actuator Module for Robots in MRI Scanners: Abstract

 \section{Abstract}

-In this study, we introduce a novel MRI-compatible rotary series elastic actuator module utilizing velocity-sourced ultrasonic motors for force-controlled robots operating within MRI scanners.
-Unlike previous MRI-compatible SEA designs, our module incorporates a transmission force sensing series elastic actuator structure, with four off-the-shelf compression springs strategically placed between the gearbox housing and the motor housing.
-This design features a compact size, thus expanding possibilities for a wider range of MRI robotic applications.
-To achieve precise torque control, we develop a controller that incorporates a disturbance observer tailored for velocity-sourced motors.
-This controller enhances the robustness of torque control in our actuator module, even in the presence of varying external impedance, thereby augmenting its suitability for MRI-guided medical interventions.
-Experimental validation demonstrates the actuator's torque control performance in both 3 Tesla MRI and non-MRI environments, achieving a 5\% settling time of 0.05 seconds and a steady-state error within 2.5\% of its maximum output torque.
-Notably, our torque controller exhibits consistent performance across low and high external impedance scenarios, in contrast to conventional controllers for velocity-sourced series elastic actuators, which struggle with steady-state performance under low external impedance conditions.
+Robotic assistance has broadened the capabilities of magnetic resonance imaging (MRI)-guided medical interventions, yet force-controlled actuators tailored for MRI environments remain limited.
+In this study, we present a novel MRI-compatible rotary series elastic actuator (SEA) module that employs velocity-sourced ultrasonic motors for force-controlled operation within MRI scanners.
+Unlike prior MRI-compatible SEA designs, our module uses a transmission force sensing SEA architecture, with four off-the-shelf compression springs placed between the gearbox and motor housings.
+To enable precise torque control, we develop a controller based on a disturbance observer, specifically designed for velocity-sourced motors.
+This controller improves torque regulation, even under varying external impedance, enhancing the actuator’s suitability for MRI-guided medical interventions.
+Experimental validation confirms effective torque control in both 3 Tesla MRI and non-MRI settings, achieving a 5\% settling time of 0.05 seconds and steady-state error within 2.5\% of the actuator’s maximum output torque.
+Notably, the controller maintains consistent performance across both low and high impedance conditions.